ferryyirwan/nexatech-notification-system/README.md

 3. The client reconnects automatically.
 4. Communication can continue through the available server.

-If both servers are unavailable, the system displays a **"No Server Available"** state.
+If both servers are unavailable, the system displays a "No Server Available" state.

-## ðŸ› ï¸ Technologies
+## Technologies

 - Node.js
 - Express.js